NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 networks.
 CUBIC has been adopted as the default TCP congestion control algorithm by Linux, Android, Windows, and Apple stacks.
-This document provides a specification of CUBIC to enable third-party implementations and to solicit community feedback through experimentation on the performance of CUBIC.
+This document updates the specification of CUBIC to include algorithmic improvements based on these implementations and recent academic work.
+Based on the extensive deployment experience with CUBIC, it also moves the specification to the Standards Track.

 This documents obsoletes {{?RFC8312}}, updating the specification of CUBIC to conform to the current Linux version.